 To unmount the USB drive, type umount followed by the mount point directory or the device name as follows:

-That is all there is to it!
-In this article, we have learned how to mount a USB drive in our Debian OS and also learned to safely unmount it.
-I hope it will be helpful whenever you need to mount/unmount the USB drive in your system.
+In this article, you learned how to mount a USB drive in a Debian OS and how to unmount it when you need to remove the drive.
+I hope it will be helpful whenever you need to mount/unmount a USB drive in your system.